What is OFAC 50 Percent Rule?

 Contact OFAC Sanctions Lawyers

-If you’re facing issues related to OFAC sanctions or the 50 percent rule, don’t ignore them.
-Companies that fail to comply end up on the SDN list.
-Our sanctions lawyers have significant experience handling OFAC compliance matters and can assist with:
+If you’re facing issues related to OFAC sanctions or the 50 Percent Rule — whether you need a counterparty ownership analysis, have discovered a potential violation, or are navigating an active enforcement inquiry — our sanctions lawyers are here to help.
+Companies that fail to comply risk not only severe financial penalties but potential listing on the SDN List themselves.
+Our attorneys have significant experience handling OFAC compliance matters and can assist with:

 • Assessment of risks and ownership structure analysis for the 50% Rule